The Online MSN Program From USCThe Online MSN Program From USCThe Online MSN Program From USC

 Get More Information

 Nursing@USC, the online Master of Science in Nursing (MSN) from the USC Suzanne Dworak-Peck School of Social Work Department of Nursing, is an evidence-based program that prepares family nurse practitioners to provide comprehensive care to individuals and communities.
+As part of the School of Social Work, Nursing@USC is uniquely positioned to offer a 360-degree approach to health care, weaving societal factors into the forefront of nursing education.

 Designed for registered nurses (RNs) who hold a bachelor’s degree and have at least one year of clinical experience as an RN, Nursing@USC trains aspiring FNPs to address the physical, social and environmental factors that affect patient well-being.
 Graduates are prepared to offer integrative care to infants, children, adolescents and adults throughout their lives.